Heritage and the Sustainable Development Goals

 More info on the exact location of the farm and the outline of the day will be sent to you when you book your place.
 Lunch will be served also so please tell Gerry if you have any dietary requirements.

-A collaboration between The King’s Foundation, The Heritage Council and the Department for Communities’ Historic Environment Division (HED) which aims to elevate individuals within the construction sector to the status of master craftspeople.
+A collaboration between The King’s Foundation, The Heritage Council, the Department for Communities’ Historic Environment Division (HED), National Museums NI (NMNI) and Construction Industry Training Board NI (CITB NI) which aims to elevate individuals within the construction sector to become experts in their chosen craft.